vvasamgit/exploratorydatanalyticsweek1/README.md

-# Exploratory Dat Analytics for household energy usage
+# Exploratory Data Analytics for household energy usage

 The plots shows household energy usage over a 2-day period in February, 2007.